bparanj/crystal/electronics/experiments/queue/sequence-experiments.md

 Refer building-blocks.md

-Here's an arrangement of the components from simplest to most complicated, based on their complexity, functionality, and typical usage in electronic circuits:
+Here's an arrangement of the components from simplest to most complicated, based on their complexity, functionality, and usage in electronic circuits:

 11. Tilt Sensor - Pending
 12. Photoresistor - Pending